Malenczuk/TTO/README.md

 |`--Article`|`-c`|`--Character`|i.e. `1`, `II`, `a-b`|Index or range of Charaters to print

 **Range can only be given to the last of sections i.e. <span style="color:red">`-A 1-2 -p 1-2`</span> is wrong, `-A 1 -p 1-2` will work**
+If you don't specify any of the section it will print whole file